News We Recently Launched AD Migrator and AD Reporter.

 19. Tasks Required after Installation.

 This part is within the Microsoft Exchange Server Migration checklist. helps brief about configuring the new MS Exchange 2013 organization after installing the MS Exchange 2013 server.
-This brief will be about client-access configuration and mail flow, Internet-mail-flow configuration through the subscribed Edge-Transport server, MS Exchange 2013 installation verification, and installation of MS Exchange 2013’s management tools.
+Moreover, this brief will be about client-access configuration and mail flow, Internet-mail-flow configuration through the subscribed Edge-Transport server, MS Exchange 2013 installation verification, and installation of MS Exchange 2013’s management tools.

 Also Read: How to Copy OneDrive Files to Another OneDrive Account – A Step-By-Step Guide